GoogleChrome/web.dev/src/site/content/en/blog/vitals-tools/index.md

 The new [Core Web Vitals report](https://support.google.com/webmasters/answer/9205520) in Search Console helps you identify groups of pages across your site that require attention, based on real-world (field) data from CrUX.
 URL performance is grouped by status, metric type and URL group (groups of similar web pages).

 <figure class="w-figure">
-  {% Img src="image/admin/BjTUt0xdWXD9hrLsbhLK.png", alt="Search Console's new Core Web Vitals Report", width="800", height="1000" %}
+  {% Img src="image/admin/BjTUt0xdWXD9hrLsbhLK.png", alt="Search Console's new Core Web Vitals Report", width="800", height="1000", class="w-screenshot" %}
 </figure>

 The report is based on the three Core Web Vitals metrics: LCP, FID, and CLS.
 If a URL does not have a minimum amount of reporting data for these metrics, it's omitted from the report.
 Try the new report to get a holistic view of performance for your origin.